 My recommendation is to calculate monthly so you can monitor trends and make decisions accordingly.

-One of the biggest drivers of attrition in a workplace is a lack of engagement or poor leadership, both of which are often related.
+One of the biggest drivers of employee attrition in call centres is a lack of engagement or poor leadership, both of which are often related.

 In fact according to a 2018 survey of over 10,000 employees by Hyphen, ‘management’ is the primary cause of 81% of respondents citing management as the motivating factor to leave.